Peter Frampton: 2007 to present

 On 6 August 2022, Frampton came out of retirement for one night to perform during "Buddy Holly's 85th Birthday Celebration" at the Buddy Holly Hall of Performing Arts and Sciences in Lubbock, Texas.
 "I sat down for the first time ever on stage," he told Guitar World later.
 "And it felt very comfortable [laughs].
 Better than leaning on a piano."

+As of 2023, Frampton embarked on the Never Say Never tour.
+Frampton has noted that he did not expect to be able to play again as a result of his diagnosis.
+He has stated that while his fingers do not work as well as they used to, they worked better than he thought they would, citing it as reason enough to keep doing what he loved on stage.

+In 2024, Frampton contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.

+On 19 October 2024, Frampton was inducted into the Rock and Roll Hall of Fame by his long-time friend Roger Daltrey.
+Frampton performed at the ceremony with Keith Urban.